syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Commands.md

 ## Command Manager

 Diagram provides support to map/bind command execution with desired combination of key gestures.
-Diagram provides some in-built commands.
-For more information about inbuilt commands, refer to [Keyboard Interaction](/js/Diagram/Interaction#keyboard "Keyboard Interaction").
+Diagram provides some Built-in commands.
+For more information about Built-in commands, refer to [Keyboard Interaction](/js/Diagram/Interaction#keyboard "Keyboard Interaction").
 Command Manager provides support to define custom commands.
 The custom commands are executed, when the specified key gesture is recognized.

 ### Custom command